covyDC/mta_water_delivery/TESTING_GUIDE.md

 1. On login page, click "Login as Admin"
    - Username: `admin`
    - Password: `12345678`

+Note: Product management (create/update/delete) has been removed.
+The app now uses fixed prices from `lib/config/product_prices.dart` so you do not need to create any special Firebase admin accounts for product pricing during testing.
 2. Click "Register Staff / Carrier"
 3. Fill form:
    - Full Name: `Alice Johnson`